 Software to download to your personal computer

-In some cases students and staff may use their own computers to freely access some of the same software you can find on University networked computers in the LRCs and teaching labs.
-Currently available to Windows users only.
+In some cases, students and staff may use their own computers to freely access some of the same software you can find on University networked computers in the LRCs and teaching labs.

 For further information see Software Availability at Herts

 As well as access to PCs and Macs, all Herts students and staff are able to loan a laptop or PC.
 For more information on how to apply, collect, what’s included and usage, visit our ‘Computer loans for students’ page.

 If you are a supported student who needs adjustments to any part of the service please contact Disability Services.

 If you do not have the financial means to buy your own computer and a computer loan does not meet your study needs, there’s a range of financial help available to eligible students at the University of Hertfordshire.

 - Find out about the grants, bursaries, scholarships, and allowances you could be eligible for.
 Find out about financial support